nuclearvaidya/tutorial/devolop/Liquid scintillation counters.md

 ##### Quenching
 refers to any mechanism that reduces the amount of light output from the sample.
+The principal effect of quenching is to cause an apparent shift of the energy spectrum to lower energies.

 There are  three types of quenching: